Condition of the Watershed

 Riparian (streamside) buffer loss

-Over half the stream buffers in the watershed are deficient because they are too narrow or lack vegetation and are paved or covered with lawn.
+Over half the stream buffers in the watershed are deficient because they are too narrow, lack vegetation, paved, or covered with lawn.

 Poor water quality

-The water is nutrient-enriched--that is, it contains too much nitrogen and phosphorus--and aquatic life is threatened by excessive algae in the tidal waters of Little Hunting Creek.
+Nutrient-enriched water—it contains too much nitrogen and phosphorus—and aquatic life is threatened by excessive algae in the tidal waters of Little Hunting Creek.

-Dissolved oxygen in the North Branch is low--at the minimum level needed to support aquatic life.
+Low dissolved oxygen in the North Branch—at the minimum level needed to support aquatic life.

-Fish taken from the creek have high levels of polychlorinated biphenyls (PCBs) in their tissues, leading the Virginia Department of Health to issue a health advisory for fish consumed from the creek.
+High levels of polychlorinated biphenyls (PCBs) in the tissues of fish taken from the creek, leading the Virginia Department of Health to issue a health advisory for fish consumed from the creek.

-Chlordane has been found in sediment samples from the tidal portion of Little Hunting Creek, above the level that threatens aquatic life.
+Chlordane in sediment samples from the tidal portion of Little Hunting Creek, above the level that threatens aquatic life.

 Low biological health

-Stream habitat quality is rated as poor or very poor for 73% of the length of streams in the watershed, and fair for 27%.
-None of the streams have any portion rated as good or excellent.
+As of 2005, stream habitat quality was rated as poor or very poor for 73% of the length of streams in the watershed, and fair for 27%.
+None of the streams had any portion rated as good or excellent.

-Macroinvertebrate assessment ranking is very poor.
-Diversity is low and only pollution-tolerant species live in the streams of the watershed.
+Macroinvertebrate assessment ranking was very poor.
+Diversity was low and only pollution-tolerant species lived in the streams of the watershed.

-Number of fish species in upstream sampling sites is moderate.
+Number of fish species in upstream sampling sites was moderate.

 Sources